 What is N+1?

-If a data center offers 2(N+1) redundancy, it has double the amount of power equipment needed, plus an additional UPS module on each side.
+If a data center offers 2(N+1) redundancy that means it has double the amount of power equipment needed, plus an additional UPS module on each side.
 Referring to the bagel example, you would order 21 bagels from two different shops.
-If one of the shops doesn’t deliver and there is an issue with one of the bagels that do show up, you will still have enough.
+If one of the shops doesn’t deliver and there is an issue with one of the bagels that does show up you will still have enough.
 For this reason, 2(N+1) data centers offer the highest guaranteed uptime.

 123Net’s four 2(N+1) redundant data centers come with a 100 percent power uptime Service Level Agreement.
-If your business cannot afford losing access to mission-critical applications, consider collocating at 123Net.
-To learn more about power redundancy, schedule a data center tour with 123Net today.
+If your business cannot afford losing access to mission-critical applications, you should consider collocating at 123Net.
+To learn more power redundancy, schedule a data center tour with 123Net today.
 Visit https://www.123.net/data-center/